 Her strength as a woman shines forth in the novel but she's not without flaws...without human frailty.
 And she's still a woman.
 One who falls head over heels in love with a man.

 And...I wanted to explore the story from Daniel's perspective as well.
-I wanted to show what it looked like when a man truly loves a woman.
-I wanted to show the pursuit of a man in love.
+I wanted to show what it looks like when a man truly loves a woman and what his pursuit of that woman looks like.
 Quite frankly, I think many of us have forgotten.

-So I guess there were two motives here.
-One...to show what it looks like when a woman is completely in command of herself and two...the magic that happens when a man spends his whole life searching and then he finally meets The One.
+So, I guess there were two motives here.
+One...to show what it looks like when a woman is completely in command of herself and two...the magic that happens when a man spends his whole life searching and then finally meets The One.

 5.0 out of 5 stars True love prevails despite all